Sttark/blind_control/hub/README.md

 2. From the hub, you can:
    - Click on any controller card to access that specific blind controller
    - Use the Admin Settings panel to add, edit, or remove controllers
+   - Configure the schedule settings for all controllers
+   - View the current weather conditions and blind schedule

+## Schedule Configuration

+The hub manages the schedule for all controllers through the `hub_config.json` file.
+The current settings are:

+- **Lower Blinds**: 3 hours and 12 minutes before sunset (192 minutes)
+- **Raise Blinds**: Exactly at sunset (0 minutes before)

+To modify these settings:

+1. Click on "Admin Settings" to expand the admin panel
+2. Scroll down to the "Hub Configuration" section
+3. Update the "Lower Blinds Offset" and "Raise Blinds Offset" values
+4. Click "Save Hub Configuration" to apply the changes

+These settings will be used by all controllers connected to the hub.

 ## Adding a New Controller